RogueRope/docs/content/docs/main/volunteer.md

 Make stuff happen, **move things around**, rig things.
 But also **do cleaning** and improvise.
 **Work smart, not hard.**

-#### Support

-Welcome committee and greeters, crowd control, tent oversight.
-Nudging people to do the right thing is your thing.
-You know **a smile accomplishes more than a grumble**.
+At our camp, we operate on a simple system: no one is paid and every participant pays for their own ticket.
+This means that we're all in this together and it's up to us to make it a success.
+And by "us," we really mean you – we need your help to make this camp run smoothly.

+To pitch in, we ask that every participant volunteers at least one time.
+Don't worry, most shifts aren't too demanding – for example, cleanup shifts usually only take about 25 minutes.

+There are several ways you can contribute:

+- **Kitcheneer**: Help out in the kitchen by preparing and serving food and drinks.
+You'll chop, slice, peel, heat, distribute, and clean, all while spreading good vibes and making people smile.

+- **Production**: Get things done by moving and rigging equipment, but also be ready to clean and improvise.
+Work smart, not hard.

-Candidates _must_ agree to put on a fluorescent jacket.
+- **Support**: Welcome committee and greeters, crowd control, tent oversight – if nudging people to do the right thing is your thing, this is the role for you.
+Candidates must agree to put on a fluorescent jacket.

-### What If There Aren't Enough Volunteers?

-Well, then the food won't be set up, the place won't get cleaned and nothing gets done.
-But we can still go outside to lie down in a puddle of mud. :-)

-### Other Ways to Help

-There are countless other ways to get involved, including:

-* Arriving early for build or staying late for clean-up/strike
-* Creating and bringing art
-* Running a workshop
-* Making music
-* Putting on a show / performance

-Feel free to create your own way to participate!
+But what if there aren't enough volunteers?
+Then unfortunately, things like food preparation and cleaning may not get done.
+However, we can always find ways to have fun and make the most of our time together – even if it means lying down in a puddle of mud. :wink

 ![Girl eagerly sticking up finger in class](/images/giphy.webp)